 Do you have dormant bank accounts or accounts you have forgotten about?
 Maybe it is time to shut them down (if they haven’t already been shut down) and try to get whatever money is in them back into your own hands.
-The banking industry takes that money for its own by either killing the account with service charges or simply marking the account as inactive and then taking the assets after a suitable period.
+The banking industry takes that money for itself by either killing the account with service charges or simply marking it as inactive and then taking the assets after a suitable period.

 I had a group of accounts still open that I have shut down in the past little while.
 I viewed them as a security risk as well.
-If someone could get access to them, they could attempt to work from that account’s “good will” and set up credit vehicles (in my name), and then I would be in trouble.
+If someone could access them, they could attempt to work from that account’s “goodwill” and set up credit vehicles (in my name), and then I would be in trouble.

 Shut down those old unused accounts before the end of the year.

 Personal Finance Advent Calendar